mihir-gonsalves/Restaurant-POS/README.md

 #### 2. Count of orders and their total in an hour
 - orders_and_their_total_in_an_hour.sql
-- Retrieves the total number of orders and the total cost associated with said order plced during the 13th hour of service.
+- Retrieves the total number of orders and the total cost associated with said order placed during the 13th hour of service.

 #### 3. Top 10 sums of order total grouped by day in descending order by order total
 - top_ten_sums_of_day_descending_by_order_total.sql